wp-plugins/facebook-feed-grabber/readme.txt

 == Description ==

 Retrieve the feed of a *public* Facebook page or profile using the Facebook Graph API and the Facebook PHP SDK.
 You will need to have or create a Facebook application to use this plugin.
 Facebook requires it to use their graph api.

-At this time it only displays things marked by Facebook as a status, link or video.

 Basic usage to display a Facebook feed is to add `[fb_feed]` to a post or page, or add `<?php fb_feed() ?>` to a template file.
 That will use the default feed and the other default arguments set on the Facebook Feed Grabber options page.